 On 04/18/2016 AKOP TOROSIAN filed a Personal Injury - Other Personal Injury lawsuit against ARUTYUN FITILCHYAN.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are OTHER DISTRICT JUDGE, RALPH C. HOFER, LAURA A. MATZ, DAVID SOTELO and MICHAEL S. MINK.
+The Judges overseeing this case are RALPH C. HOFER, LAURA A. MATZ, DAVID SOTELO and MICHAEL S. MINK.
 The case status is Pending - Other Pending.

 Pending - Other Pending